Rock Radio Scrapbook

 the leading album rock jocks in the early years of the genre.
 Zacherle arrived

-at New York's WNEW-FM in 1967 when the station began its legendary progressive
+at New York's WNEW-FM in 1968 shortly after the station began its legendary progressive

 and WMMR.
 Most of his time in progressive rock radio was spent at New York's